imagineeeinc/DOOM/docs/README.md

 </p>
 DOOM is a powerfully small application for command-line interface and emulating terminals.
 It is made with web standards.
 It is focused at being primarily around speed, stability, customiziblity, beautiful design and extra features.

+## Development Information
+Extra information on the develoment

+### The Stack
+The app is built on node js with electron js to make ntive apps, it uses electron builder to build to native executables.
+The app has been built on web technolgies and standards.
+It uses xterm js to emulate terminal in html, node-pty to open psuedo terminals in node js.

+### Extra Notices
+- Any problems with xterm js or node-pty, do not make a issue in this project, make it in their official repo.
+- This is just a side project and not meant to be a mainstrem terminal emulator.

 # Instalation
 __NOTE: currently only windows executables are avalible, if you want for your platform, please bulid from source by following the [build guide](#Build)__